 A number of the Group's suppliers source products from within the EU such as medicines, medical devices, clinical consumables and food.
 There could therefore be issues in relation to the availability of these products and potential price increases.
 The Group is in regular contact with its suppliers and is aware of the steps they are taking to protect stock levels and prevent disruption to supply.
 In many cases alternative products are available.
-Contracts are also in place in relation to price, which further mitigates the relation to price, which further mitigates
+Contracts are also in place in relation to price, which further mitigates this risk.